-&lt;sup>51 S. G. Chekinov and S. A. Bogdanov, "Asymmetric Actions in Support of the Military Security of Russia," Асимметричные действия по обеспечению военной безопасности России, Voennaya Mysl' no. 3 (2010).; Sviridova, "Vectors of development of military strategy."
+&lt;sup>51 S.G.
+Chekinov and S.A.
+Bogdanov, "Asymmetric Actions in Support of the Military Security of Russia," Асимметричные действия по обеспечению военной безопасности России, Voennaya Mysl, ' no. 3 (2010); Sviridova, "Vectors of development of military strategy."

 of cases significantly surpassed the power of weapons in their effectiveness."
 He asserted that warfare now consists of a roughly 4:1 ratio of nonmilitary to military means.
-To clarify, not necessarily the Russian approach to warfare, but how the Russian military impressions of U.S. approaches, based on how they saw U.S. involvement in the Middle East and supporting so-called 'color revolutions' in the former Soviet space.
-Gerasimov also noted that nonmilitary measures work in conjunction with a population's "protest potential" in order to achieve "desired objectives," underscoring a long-standing Russian threat perception about color revolutions and Western-backed regime change.
+To clarify, Gerasimov did not speak of the Russian approach to warfare, but Russian military impressions of US approaches.
+These were based on how they saw US involvement in the Middle East and support of so-called "color revolutions" in the former Soviet space.
+Gerasimov also noted that nonmilitary measures work in conjunction with a population's "protest potential" to achieve "desired objectives," underscoring a long-standing Russian threat perception about color revolutions and Western-backed regime change.

 This article, which was a summary of Gerasimov's annual speech to the Academy of Military Sciences, is at times misinterpreted because of the focus on the nonmilitary-to-military ratio discussed.
 The ideas posited apply more to confrontation during a period of military danger or military threat, and less to actual warfare or armed struggle.
-There is a caveat here of some significance: nonmilitary means are conceived of as being more effective, or perhaps more commonly employed, in attaining political objectives, relative to military means.
+There is a significant caveat here: nonmilitary means are conceived of as being more effective, or perhaps more commonly employed, in attaining political objectives, relative to military means.
 That is an important commentary on the utility of force and the different types of means used by states to attain political goals, many of which are pursued without fighting.
-This observation should not be surprising.
-Most interstate competition is outside the realm of war or armed conflict, although it may entail militarized disputes and coercive diplomacy.
-Interstate warfare has become increasingly uncommon since the end of the Cold War and wars are rare between great powers or major nuclear armed states.
+This observation should not be surprising; most interstate competition is outside the realm of war or armed conflict, although it may entail militarized disputes and coercive diplomacy.
+Interstate warfare has become increasingly uncommon since the end of the Cold War, and wars are rare between great powers or major nuclear armed states.

 Following the explosion of Russian military thought on nonmilitary means post-2011, the Chief of General Staff has seemingly sought to corral this discussion, and reorient it back to more traditional military strategy considerations.
-In his March 2019 speech, at the Russian Academy of Military Sciences, Gerasimov noted that the 'emergence of new spheres of confrontation in modern conflicts and methods of warfare increasingly shift towards the integrated application of political, economic, informational, and other nonmilitary measures, realized with reliance on military force.'
-According to him the military does take into account 'all other non-military measures that affect the course and outcome of a war, provide and establish conditions for effective use of military force.'
-Yet he emphasized that 'the main content of military strategy is
+In his March 2019 speech at the Russian Academy of Military Sciences, Gerasimov noted that the "emergence of new spheres of confrontation in modern conflicts and methods of warfare increasingly shift towards the integrated application of political, economic, informational, and other nonmilitary measures, realized with reliance on military force."
+According to Gerasimov, the military does take into account "all other nonmilitary measures that affect the course and outcome of a war, provide and establish conditions for effective use of military force."
+Yet he emphasized that "the main content of military